-Upon review, the GRC is satisfied that the Custodian provided an insufficient response.
-Here, the Custodian responded to the Complainant's OPRA request by providing a spreadsheet containing the responsive personnel information.
-However, the response failed to identify whether the Borough was denying access to any records and did not indicate whether any "agreement" existed between the Borough and the listed officers.
-It was not until the Custodian's response to the GRC's request for additional information that she certified the Borough did not possess any responsive agreements.
-Furthermore, it was not until responding to the GRC's additional information request that the Custodian certified that the Borough did not possess any responsive agreements.
+Upon review, the GRC is satisfied the Custodian provided an insufficient response.
+Here, Ms. Reyes responded to the Complainant's OPRA request by providing a spreadsheet containing the responsive personnel information.
+However, the response failed to identify whether the Borough was denying access to any records and did not indicate whether any "agreement" existed between the Borough and the officers.
+It was not until the SOI that the Custodian certified the Borough did not possess any responsive agreements.
 The facts here are on point with those in Paff; thus, it follows there was an insufficient response in the instant complaint.

-Therefore, the Custodian's February 25, 2022 response was insufficient because she failed to address each request item.
+Therefore, the Custodian's March 22, 2022 response was insufficient because she failed to address each request item.
 N.J.S.A.
 47:1A-5(g); see Paff, GRC 2007-272; Lenchitz, GRC 2012-265.
 Specifically, the Custodian failed to indicate whether responsive agreements existed between the Borough and any separated police officer.